 - Similarly, on Freddie Mercury's 65th birthday, the logo became an animated video clip for "Don't Stop Me Now".

-- Since Google's search bar automatically kicks you into search results now, the now useless "I'm Feeling Lucky" button redirects to their logos.
-Only if that feature is on, though.
+- Since Google's search bar automatically kicks you into search results now, the now useless "I'm Feeling Lucky" button redirects to a randomly selected item, chosen when you put your mouse over the button, e.g. "I'm Feeling Trendy" or "Artistic", etc. Only happens if Instant searches are on, though.
 If you have it off, the "I'm Feeling Lucky" button will work as usual.
 And when it's off, you can get some pretty funny stuff - try searching "French Military Victories" and hit "I'm feeling lucky."

 - Do a Barrel Roll: No, seriously.
 Try searching "do a barrel roll" or "Z or R twice" on the Google homepage.
 Go on - we'll still be here when you've finally pulled your jaw off the floor.

 - Easter Egg: There are various words and phrases that will produce a special result when searched either through the normal button or the I'm Feeling Lucky button.
 Google knows that the answer to The Ultimate Question is 42.
 And you won't find Chuck Norris before he finds you.

 - Elmuh Fudd Syndwome: One of the languages that can be set via search settings.
 It gives you the option to switch back to English if you don't want it to be the default language.

 - Everyone Went to School Together: Larry Page and Sergey Brin started Google as computer science grad students at Stanford.

 - Excited Show Title!: Just look at what it looked like in 1997◊.

 - Furries Are Easier to Draw: Some of their Google Doodles, such as the ones for the Beijing Olympics.

 - Good Bad Translation: Much of the output from Google Translate.